It’s harder to quit smoking if there’s another smoker in the house. Here’s what to do.

 The new habit becomes the new normal.
 If your spouse seems uncooperative, that makes your task of quitting harder.
 You’ll need to be extra vigilant about your cravings and how you deal with them.
 (Hint: using nicotine-replacement products is your best bet.)
 But after you’ve quit smoking completely, your spouse will probably accept that and stop doing things that make resisting cigarettes difficult for you.

 Regardless of how little, or how much, support you get from your spouse and family as you try to break your cigarette habit, there are tools you can use to make the process easier.
 Besides nicotine-replacement medications, there are support groups and counseling that are proven to greatly increase people’s chances of quitting cigarettes, said Hilary Tindle, M.D., an associate professor in medicine, physician, and founding director of the Vanderbilt Center for Tobacco, Addictions and Lifestyle.

-Tennessee’s quit-smoking service, TNquitline.org (hotline number 1-800-784-8669) can connect you with a counselor to help you quit.
-It offers other tools and services, too.
+Tennessee’s quit-smoking service, TNquitline.org (hotline number 1-800-784-8669) can connect you with a counselor with resources on how to quit smoking when your spouse smokes.